 - People gets bore because “it’s always the same”

-- Locking to a framework, components or even a way (the framework way) to develop.
+- Lock-in to a framework, components or even a way (the framework way) to develop.

-If we can load components in runtime by a http call and these components are used as the same way as other HTML components, why do I have to centralize the technology or frameworks?
+If we could load components at runtime and these components were used as the same way as other HTML components, why would I have to centralize the technology or frameworks?

-Microfrontends associated to business features can be developed with the best technology or framework according to the complexity, requirements or business context.
+Microfrontends can be developed with the best technology or framework according to the complexity, requirements or business context.